-- 29.1 For the purpose of this SFRS, income tax includes all domestic and foreign taxes that are based on taxable profit.
+- 29.1 For the purpose of this Standard, income tax includes all domestic and foreign taxes that are based on taxable profit.
 Income tax also includes taxes, such as withholding taxes, that are payable by a subsidiary, associate or joint venture on distributions to the reporting entity. - 29.2 This section covers accounting for income tax.
 It requires an entity to recognise the current and future tax consequences of transactions and other events that have been recognised in the financial statements.
 These recognised tax amounts comprise current tax and deferred tax.
-Current tax is tax payable (refundable) in respect of the taxable profit (tax loss) for the current period or past periods.
-Deferred tax is tax payable or recoverable in future periods, generally as a result of the entity recovering or settling its assets and liabilities for their current carrying amount, and the tax effect of the carryforward of currently unused tax losses and tax credits.
+Current tax is income tax payable (recoverable) in respect of the taxable profit (tax loss) for the current period or past periods.
+Deferred tax is income tax payable or recoverable in future periods, generally as a result of the entity recovering or settling its assets and liabilities for their current carrying amount, and the tax effect of the carryforward of currently unused tax losses and tax credits. - 29.3 This section does not deal with the methods of accounting for government grants (see Section 24 Government Grants).
+However, this section does deal with the accounting for temporary differences that may arise from such grants.